wyleyr/recursewithless-site/cv.md

 Lawrence, Richard.
 "Who are the persons, and how many are the numbers?".
 Under review.

-Lawrence, Richard and Justin Vlasits.
-Translators Introduction and Translation of Olga Hahn, "On the Coefficients of a Logical Equation and their Relation to the Theory of Valid Inference".
-Under review.

-Lawrence, Richard.
-"Kant's Prize Essay and Nineteenth Century Formalism."
-Under review.

 # Presentations (invited and refereed) {#talks data-tocd="invited and refereed"}